Dental Crowns

 What Are Dental Crowns?

-Dental crowns are tooth-shaped caps that are placed over a damaged or decayed tooth to restore its shape, size, strength, and appearance.
+They are tooth-shaped caps that are placed over a damaged or decayed tooth to restore its shape, size, strength, and appearance.
 Crowns can be made from various materials, such as porcelain, ceramic, metal, or a combination of these materials.

-Why Do I Need A Dental Crown?
+Why Do I Need A Tooth Crown?

-You may need a dental crown if you have a tooth that is severely decayed, cracked, broken, or weakened due to a large filling or root canal treatment.
+You may need a crown if you have a tooth that is severely decayed, cracked, broken, or weakened due to a large filling or root canal treatment.
 A crown can protect your tooth from further damage and restore its function and appearance.

 What Is The Procedure?

-The process of getting a dental crown typically involves two appointments.
+The process of getting a tooth crown typically involves two appointments.
 During the first appointment, your dentist will prepare your tooth by removing any decay or damaged areas, shaping it to fit the crown, and taking impressions of your teeth.
 These impressions are sent to a dental lab, where your custom-made crown is created.
 At the second appointment, your dentist will bond the crown to your tooth using a special adhesive.

-Are Dental Crowns Painful?
+Are They Painful?

-Getting a dental crown should not be painful, as the area will be numbed with a local anaesthetic.
+It should not be painful, as the area will be numbed with a local anaesthetic.
 However, you may experience some discomfort or sensitivity in the days following the procedure, which can usually be managed with over-the-counter pain medications.

-How Long Do Dental Crowns Last?
+How Long Do They Last?

 The lifespan of a dental crown can vary depending on several factors, such as the type of material used, your oral hygiene habits, and the amount of wear and tear on the crown.
-With proper care and maintenance, a dental crown can last for many years, even up to 15 years or more.
+With proper care and maintenance, a crown can last for many years, even up to 15 years or more.

 To keep your dental crown in good condition, it is important to practice good oral hygiene habits, such as brushing twice a day, flossing daily, and visiting your dentist regularly for cleanings and check-ups.
 You should also avoid chewing on hard or sticky foods, as this can damage the crown.